AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Experiments

 \section{Experiments}

-{\textbf{Datasets.}} We conduct experiments on two public benchmarks, \textbf{BSDS500}~\cite{BSDS500} and \textbf{NYUv2}~\cite{NYUV2} to evaluate the effectiveness of our method.
+{\textbf{Datasets.}} We conduct experiments on four public benchmarks, \textbf{BSDS500}~\cite{BSDS500}, \textbf{NYUv2}~\cite{NYUV2}, \textbf{ISIC-2017}~\cite{ISIC2017}, and \textbf{ACDC}~\cite{ACDC} to evaluate the effectiveness of our method.
 BSDS500 comprises 200 training, 100 validation and 200 test images, and each image is annotated by multiple semantic labels from different experts.
 To make a fair comparison, we follow previous works~\cite{SCN,SSN,SEAL} and treat each annotation as an individual sample.
 Consequently, 1,087 training, 546 validation samples and 1,063 testing samples could be obtained.
 NYUv2 is an indoor scene understanding dataset and contains 1,449 images with object instance labels.
 To evaluate the superpixel methods, Stutz \etal~\cite{SP_evaluation} remove the unlabelled regions near the boundary and collect a subset of 400 test images with size 608$\times$448 for superpixel evaluation.
+To futher validate the effectiveness of our proposed model, we also additionally introduce two medical datasets, \textbf{ISIC-2017}~\cite{ISIC2017} and \textbf{ACDC}~\cite{ACDC}, for performance evaluation.
+The ISIC-2017 dataset contains skin lesion images and the corresponding manually annotated lesion dilineations belonging to four diagnoses: melanoma, seborrheic, keratosis, and benign nevi.
+Following the official split, we use 2,000, 150, and 600 for training, validation and testing, respectively.
+ACDC contains 100 cine magnetic resonance (MR) exams covering well defined pathologies: dilated cardiomyopathy, hypertrophic cardiomyopathy, myocardial infarction with altered left ventricular ejection fraction and abnormal right ventricle, and also include normal subjects.
+Each exam only contains acquisitions at the diastolic and systolic phases.
+We use 75 exams for training and 10 exams for validation, the left 15 exams is used for testing.

 Following Yang's practice~\cite{SCN}, we conduct a standard train and test pipeline on the BSDS500 dataset.
 On the subject of NYUv2 dataset, we directly apply the model trained on BSDS500 and report the performance on the 400 tests to evaluate the generality of the model.
+As for the two medical datasets, since their samples have considerable difference, therefore, we train and test the models on their respective data splits.